idfubar/AV102/transcripts/week4/assisting_learners_in_online_forums.md

 the
-kind of situation sometimes where it can take a long time in chat to work out what's going on but if you're in a hangout and they show you oh well I did this and I did this and they can show you the history of their activity on the UNIX command line you can see oh yes you didn't do this
+kind of situation sometimes where it can take a long time in chat to work out what's going on but if you're in a Hangout and they show you oh well I did this and I did this and they can show you the history of their activity on the UNIX command line you can see oh yes you didn't do this